akivamu/akivamu.github.io/_posts/2019-03-31-single-multi-thread-app.md

 ### IO operations

-For the IO operations, turns out it's simple: application just shifts the heavy work to the system (OS or engine) which host the app.
+For the IO operations, turns out it's simple: application just shifts the heavy work to the "system" which hosts the app.
+The "system" here may be OS or JS engine depends on the software architecture.
+Now we call it "system" in common.

 Take a look at this pseudo JS code:

 ```js
 var url = 'google.com'